Wavelyio/wavely-docs/docs/api/operator-profiles.md

 **Description**

 Delete an operator profile if it exists.
-An operator profile can only be deleted if it is not currently in use by any sim cards.
+An operator profile can only be deleted if it is not currently in use by any SIM cards.

 **Endpoint:** `DELETE /operatorprofiles/{operatorProfileId}`